Updated February 26th, 2019

 Mortgages pay off the total cost of the home, and you can get a larger chunk of this cost out of the way with a larger down payment.
 A larger down payment also gives you the chance to pay less interest; buyers who put 20% down on their home will have a significantly lower interest rate than buyers who put 5% or 10% down.

 Why?
 If the buyer has enough money to put down a lot of money up front, lenders are more likely to trust that they will pay off the rest of the house.
 That low level of risk is rewarded with a lower interest rate.

 How does a lender know that they can trust you?
 They take a look at your credit score, a number determined by your credit history.
 Any time you open a financial account, buy real estate, or take out a loan, your credit score may be affected.

-Buyers with higher credit scores will get a lower interest rate than buyers with a lower credit score.
+Buyers with higher credit scores will usually get a lower interest rate than buyers with a lower credit score.
 Your ability to pay back your mortgage will affect your overall credit score, so it is very important to find a mortgage with an interest rate that you can afford.

 Mortgages are a 30-year commitment.
 A lot can happen to the economy and your ability to make mortgage payments over 30 years.
-At the present moment, our strong economy is slowly increasing interest rates, but that could change in the next few years (or few months!).
+At the present moment, our strong economy is slowly increasing interest rates, but that could change in the next few years (or a few months!).
 Talk to a financial advisor about the best time to take out a mortgage loan.

 How to Get a Better Interest Rate